 Derayah ensures that it discharges fully its obligations that arise from the Prudential Rules by maintaining its capital above the minimum level set by the regulations.
-In this respect, Derayah calculates its capital adequacy ratio on the eligible proprietary investments and its risk taking activities by complying with the regulatory capital requirements as frequent as on a monthly basis with annual audit by external auditors and regular reviews by internal audit.
+In this respect, Derayah calculates its capital adequacy ratio on the eligible proprietary investments and its risk taking

-Derayah's capital adequacy ratio as at 31st December 2016 was 2.16 times (216%) the minimum capital adequacy requirements which is well above the minimum required ratio of 1.0 (100%).
+Derayah's capital adequacy ratio as at 31st December 2017 was 1.78 times (178%) the minimum capital adequacy requirements which is well above the minimum required ratio of 1.0 (100%).